falconsmilie/phospy/README.md

 # PhosPy

-`PhosPy` is an unofficial Python port of selected PhosR workflow components for phosphoproteomics.
+`PhosPy` v1 is an unofficial Python implementation of selected PhosR-style workflows for phosphoproteomics.

-It brings a practical subset of the PhosR workflow into Python, including core preprocessing, downstream kinase-analysis summaries, and a growing native workflow for kinase scoring and prediction.

-## What PhosPy Covers

-PhosPy currently supports three main areas of work:

-- **Core data processing** for PhosR-style preprocessing, phosphosite correction, optional pairwise comparisons, and site-matrix construction
+The package is deliberately narrow. v1 supports:

+- **core preprocessing** from total and phospho input tables to corrected phosphosite matrices
-- **Downstream kinase analysis** from `predMat`, including weighted kinase activity, KSEA-style scores, and target counts
+- **downstream kinase analysis from `predMat`**, including weighted activity, KSEA-style summaries, and target counts
-- **Native kinase workflow** for substrate-profile construction, motif scoring, score combination, candidate-substrate selection, and adaptive SVM prediction
+- **a native kinase workflow** for profile construction, motif scoring, score combination, candidate selection, and adaptive SVM prediction

-Alongside that, the repository includes a small CLI, a deliberately small public API, and fixture-backed parity tests for selected workflow seams.
+PhosPy is useful as a Python-native, test-backed subset.
+It is **not** presented as a full replacement for the R/Bioconductor `PhosR` package.

+## Known Limitations

+Before you adopt PhosPy, the important boundaries are:

+- **Selective scope only.** v1 covers the workflows documented below and nothing broader.
+- **Parity is seam-level, not package-wide.** Validation claims are limited to the committed fixture-backed seams described in [`docs/validation-and-parity.md`](docs/validation-and-parity.md) and [`docs/parity.md`](docs/parity.md).
+- **`KinaseWorkflow` is native first.** It includes an `svm_mode="r_parity"` option for narrower learner-seam comparisons, but the default mode is the preferred Python-native path and is not claimed to numerically match every PhosR result.
+- **The CLI is intentionally small.** It covers the core preprocessing and `predMat`-driven downstream path.
+The native kinase workflow is currently exposed through the Python API and example script.
+- **R is only required for fixture regeneration.** Running the committed Python test suite does not require R, but regenerating the R reference fixtures does.

 ## Install